Authentic Signs of the Day of Judgement (Advanced)

 Ibn Umar (RA) narrated: The Prophet (SAW) said, “I am warning you about him.
 There was no prophet that did not warn his people about him, but I will tell you something no prophet told his people before: He is blind in one eye, but Allah is not blind in one eye.”
 (Sahih Bukhari and Muslim)

 Anas (RA) narrated: The Prophet (SAW) said, “He is blind in one eye, but your Lord is not blind in one eye.
-Between his eyes will be written the word kafir (i.e. disbeliever).”
+Between his eyes will be written the word kafir (i.e. disbeliever) (or some narrations say: the letters kaaf, raa, and yaa, spelling kafir).”
 (Sahih Bukhari and Muslim)

 Ibn Umar (RA) narrated from the Prophet (SAW): I was sleeping and I saw myself doing tawaf around the Kaabah.
 There, I saw a reddish-white man with lank hair and water dripping from his head.
 I asked, “Who is this?”
 They said, “Isa ibn Maryam.”
 Then, I turned to see another man with a huge body, red complexion, and curly hair and who was blind in one eye.
 His eye looked like a protruding grape.
 They said, “This is Dajjal.”
 (Sahih Bukhari and Muslim)